ornlneutronimaging/ImagingReso/README.rst

 Installation instructions
 -------------------------

-Python 3.x is required for installing this package.
+Python 3.5+ is required for installing this package.

 Install **ImagingReso** by typing the following command in Terminal:

 .. code-block:: bash

+   $ conda config --add channels conda-forge
-   $ pip install ImagingReso
+   $ conda install imagingreso

 or

 .. code-block:: bash

-   $ conda config --add channels conda-forge
-   $ conda install imagingreso
+   $ python3 -m pip install ImagingReso

 or by typing the following command under downloaded directory in
 Terminal: